Digital reporting requirements

 Upcoming legislative changes

-Large National Taxpayers: Divided into three groups, with deadlines to adopt electronic invoices on January 15, March 15, and May 15, 2024, respectively.
+• Large National Taxpayers: Divided into three groups, they were required to begin issuing electronic invoices on January 15, March 15, and May 15 of 2024, respectively.

 Tax Incentives